 Are there mini-games or side campaigns in the game?

-Yes, the game includes mini-games at Cypress Reel, as well as side campaigns like Chromatic Split: Enhanced Edition and Trials of Hank, offering additional challenges and story content.
+Yes.
+The game includes mini-games at Cypress Reel and side campaigns like Chromatic Split: Enhanced Edition and Trials of Hank for extra challenges and story content.